Female on the Beach

-Female on the Beach is a 1955 American crime-drama film directed by Joseph Pevney starring Joan Crawford and Jeff Chandler in a story about a wealthy widow and her beach bum lover.
-The screenplay by Robert Hill and Richard Alan Simmons was based on the play The Besieged Heart by Robert Hill.
+Female on the Beach is a 1955 American film noir crime-drama directed by Joseph Pevney starring Joan Crawford and Jeff Chandler in a story about a widow and her beach bum lover.
+The screenplay by Robert Hill and Richard Alan Simmons is based on the play The Besieged Heart by Robert Hill.
 The film was produced by Albert Zugsmith.

 Plot

-An older woman, Queenie, (Natalie Schafer) frets to her husband, Osbert Sorenson, (Cecil Kellaway) about calling the police.
+An older woman, Queenie, frets to her husband, Osbert Sorenson, about calling the police.
 The husband unplugs the ringing phone, and a woman can be heard sobbing and yelling from the other room.
-The couple come inside to find Drummy (Jeff Chandler), and discuss whether or not they should call the police.
+The couple come inside to find Drummy, and discuss whether or not they should call the police.
 Drummy takes a shot of liquor and storms out of the double doors of the patio.
-The couple runs into another room as the distraught woman, Eloise Crandall, (Judith Evelyn) emerges from the bedroom.
+The couple runs into another room as the distraught woman, Eloise Crandall, emerges from the bedroom.

 As she drunkenly stumbles through the living room, Eloise calls for Drummy while finishing her glass, sputtering “I’m sorry, Drummy!”
 Eloise suddenly bursts out onto the patio shouting his name, screams, and falls to her death out of our view.
 Her body is seen sprawled on the sand with her broken glass lying next to her.

 The next day, two police officers are seen looking at the broken glass and notice a boat parked at the dock connected to the house.
 They see a blonde woman removing clothing from the now broken wooden railing.
-The doorbell rings, and the woman welcomes Mrs. Lynn Markham (Joan Crawford) into the home.
-Amy Rawlinson (Jan Sterling), introduces herself as the real estate agent and states the house was rented at Mr. Markham's request.
+The doorbell rings, and the woman welcomes Mrs. Lynn Markham into the home.
+Amy Rawlinson, introduces herself as the real estate agent and states the house was rented at Mr. Markham's request.
 Amy mentions they were not expecting her so soon, as the previous tenant, Mrs. Crandall, left the night before. and Amy says she was a good tenant, describing her as a “quiet little old lady.
 Very nice.”

 Amy gives Mrs. Markham a tour, noting that Mr. Markham was fond of the house and that it was a shame Mrs. Markham didn't live there.
 From the patio they observe the boat, about which Mrs. Markham inquires, “Is that mine too?”
-Amy says the boat belongs to a neighbor, Drummond “Drummy” Hall, (Jeff Chandler).
+Amy says the boat belongs to a neighbor, Drummond “Drummy” Hall.
 Mrs. Markham asks Amy to request that he move it.
 The two observe the police measuring the body print on the beach.
 Amy dismisses this, stating they must be doing ‘something related to the government’.

 Mrs. Markham notes items belonging to a man around the house, and asks Amy to collect these items and return them to Drummy.
 She remarks, “I have such a nasty imagination.
 I’d like to be left alone.”
 Mrs. Markham states she intends to sell the house as she walks Amy out.
 Sensing her unease, Amy apologizes and states that Mrs. Crandall was not a good tenant, to which Lynn replies that she didn't believe her anyways.